bloomingchad/pnimrp/doc/user.rst

 DragonFlyBSD is not currently supported as the tty implementation is not fully POSIX compiliant (some escape codes dont return the desired result).

+MacOS has problems loading libmpv, because of secure loading, the fix remains to be seen.

 Editing Links
 -------------